-The DGVCL has submitted in paragraph 6.7.5 above that GUVNL is charging Rs.0.04 for every transaction of one unit of energy for providing the services of procuring the power from various sources and supplying to DISCOMs, the overall coordination between the subsidiary companies and also undertaking the function of raising and managing the overall loan portfolio of GUVNL and its subsidiaries.
+The UGVCL has submitted in paragraph 6.3.2 above that GUVNL is charging Rs.0.04 for every transaction of one unit of energy for providing the services of procuring the power from various sources and supplying to DISCOMs and the overall coordination between the subsidiary companies and also undertaking the function of raising and managing the overall loan portfolio of GUVNL and its subsidiaries.

-The Commission considers the charges at Rs.0.04/unit to handle power procurement and supply, etc., reasonable and approves the GUVNL costs, as given below, based on the energy handled during the control period.
+The Commission considers the charges at Rs.0.04/unit to handle power procurement supply etc., reasonable based on the cost approved for FY 2010-11 and approves the GUVNL costs as given below based on the energy handled during the control period.

-Table 6.56: GUVNL costs approved by the Commission for the control period FY 2011-12 to FY 2015-16
+Table 6.57: GUVNL costs approved by the Commission for the control period FY 2011-12 to FY 2015-16